arkadiew/Antarctica-Abyss/README.md

 - **Task Progression**: Complete daily tasks (e.g., collecting samples, solving puzzles) to increase your completion percentage and unlock endings.
 - **Survival Elements**: Manage resources like oxygen and stamina while facing environmental threats.

-> **Warning**: Sliding may clip through objects, and diving oxygen mechanics are still being balanced.
+![Warning]: Sliding may clip through objects, and diving oxygen mechanics are still being balanced.
 These will be refined in future updates.

 ---